-The AnzoKO Web Page lens includes the Knockout JavaScript framework and enables you to create visualizations of RDF resources and metadata using knockout.js-like syntax without needing to write additional JavaScript to declare which parts of the data to render in which sections of the HTML.
+The custom AnzoKO Web Page lens includes the Knockout JavaScript framework and enables you to create visualizations of RDF resources and metadata using knockout.js-like syntax without needing to write additional JavaScript to declare which parts of the data to render in which sections of the HTML.
 Follow the steps below to create an AnzoKO Web Page Lens.

-- 1. Open the dashboard that you want to add a lens to. - 2.
-In the Hi-Res Analytics main toolbar, click Lenses and select New.
+In the dashboard that you want to add a lens to, click Lenses in the main toolbar and select New.
 The Create Lens dialog box is displayed: